IMT-CPAC/rhpro11-software/README.md

 The top level of this directory contains:

-a README.md file (this file)
+  README.md file (this file)
-a FOSS directory which contains a directory for each package deployed in an installation.
+  FOSS directory which contains a directory for each package deployed in an installation.

 Each package directory contains zero or more 'patches' to the project plus a subdirectory containing the source code.
 Additional files and directories may exist if required for the particular package.